ddesir/connect-4/README.md

 ---

-## [Fight the hooded man]
+## [Fight the Hooded Man]
-Sensing hostility from your eyes, the hooded man subdues you before you can attack.
+Sensing hostility from your eyes, the Hooded Man subdues you before you can attack.

 Hooded Man: "Come back in ten years."